 Displays the Swap Audio grid of the selected pre-defined configuration.

-This can be changed by the operator by moving the dots to other intersections.
+8.6.7.
 Action = Effect (Audio and/or Video)

 When an Effect action is applied to an element, a transition audio and video effect is applied.
-See section "Adding Audio and/or Video Transition Effects" on page 82 for more information on this effect.
+See section "Adding Audio / Video Transition Effects" on page 101 for more information on this effect.